wipkanban/wipkanban/README.md

 ```

 ### Setting up the .env file:
-Rename .env-template file with your data
+Rename .env-template file to .env and fill with your data

 ### Run application
 ```bash